 Body Wash and Moisturizer

 For a nourishing shower after a hard day’s work, Plaine Products’ Lavender Body Wash will not only relax, but will also nourish and gently cleanse, with a formula that is free of sulfates, parabens, phthalates and palm oil.
 We’re also huge fans of their facial moisturizer and body lotion, which all come in a refillable aluminum bottle to eliminate unnecessary plastic bottles in the bathroom.

 Always try and buy local if you can (this saves on transport and packaging).
 If you’re buying products online, ensure they are eco-friendly and come in plastic-free packaging.
 If you are unhappy with the packaging, let the company know.

-Try some homemade recipes online using baking soda, coconut oil and essential oils, or Lush sell solid deodorant bars and powders with fantastic reviews.
+Try some homemade recipes online using baking soda, coconut oil and essential oils such as this Extra Strength or this All-Natural one by Going Zero Waste blogger, Kathryn.
 You need to experiment to find what works for you.

 I struggled a bit with deodorant.
 My underarm skin reacted negatively to baking soda, so I had to try other products.
 Organic Essence’s Relentless All Day Deodorant comes packaged in a paper tube which you can recycle or compost.
 It smells great and is gentle on the skin!

 You can get a razor to last a lifetime by purchasing a safety razor.
 Just use normal soap instead of shaving foam!

 For your daily brushing, use bamboo.
 The toothbrush handle can be composted and the bristles can be removed and either composted (depends on the brand) or sent to landfill.